-Business activities are taxed in a different way than consumers are.
-If you run a sole-trader business as a self-employed person, the profit generated from your business activity is taxed as an income (see Box 1 taxation).
-Profit generated from a business entity is taxed as profit tax for business (Vennootschapsbelasting or VPB).
+Business activities are taxed in a different way from consumer activities.
+If you run a sole-trader business and are self-employed, the profit generated from your business activity is taxed as income (see Box 1 taxation).
+Profit generated from a business entity is taxed as profit tax for business (Vennootschapsbelasting or VPB)

 Income from business activities

-When you or your tax partner start a business you or your tax partner may not immediately begin to pay income tax or contributions under the Healthcare Insurance Act (Zvw) on the taxable profits from business activities.
-The applicable taxes and healthcare insurance contribution will not be charged until you file your income tax.
+When you or your tax partner start a business, you generally will not start paying income tax or Healthcare Insurance Act (Zvw) contributions on taxable profits from these business activities until you file your income tax return.

-After you have submitted your tax return, you receive an assessment from the Dutch tax office and the income tax due and for the Zvw contributions that you are required to pay.
-To avoid having to pay interest charges and a large amount at once after you file your income tax, apply for a provisional assessment.
-If you already have a provisional assessment, check it and make any necessary adjustments.
+After you have submitted your tax return, you will receive an assessment from the Dutch tax office of the income tax and Zvw contributions owing.
+To avoid having to pay interest charges and a large amount at once, you can apply for a provisional assessment in advance.
+If you have already had a provisional assessment, you should check it and make any necessary adjustments throughout the year.

 Dividend tax refund

-If, as a foundation, association or other legal entity, are you not subject to corporation tax, you can now file a digital request for a refund of the Dutch dividend tax withheld.
+If you are a foundation, association or other legal entity that is not subject to corporation tax, you can file a digital request for a refund of the Dutch dividend tax that was withheld.

-You have to register with the Dutch tax office first in order to request a dividend tax refund.
+You have to register with the Dutch tax office first.
 You can do this by sending in the form 'Registreren voor teruggaaf dividendbelasting'.
-This form can be found in the secure section on the website of the Dutch tax office.
-You only have to register once.
+This form can be found in the secure section on the Dutch tax office’s website, and you only have to register once.

 Refund or exemption from Dutch dividend tax

-Dutch companies withhold tax from the dividend they pay to shareholders: dividend tax.
-The dividend tax rate is 15%.
-Do you live or are you established in a country other than the Netherlands and do you hold shares in a Dutch company?
-If so, you may be exempted from or receive a refund of Dutch dividend tax.
+Dutch companies withhold tax from the dividend they pay to shareholders.
+This dividend tax rate is currently 15%.
+If you live or are established in a country other than the Netherlands and hold shares in a Dutch company, you may be exempted from or receive a refund of Dutch dividend tax.

 Refund or exemption?

-In case of a full or partial exemption, a company will already withhold less or no dividend tax from the dividend to be paid.
-If you have not requested an exemption, you may (afterwards) request a refund of any dividend tax paid in excess.
+If you have a full or partial exemption, a company can deduct less or no dividend tax from the dividend to be paid.
+If you have not requested an exemption, you may request a refund of any excess dividend tax paid at a later date.

-Whether you are entitled to an exemption or refund, and the relevant amount, first of all depends on the number of shares held by you in the Dutch company:
+Whether you are entitled to an exemption or refund depends on the number of shares you hold in a Dutch company:

-If, as a body, you are established in the EU or Iceland, Norway or Liechtenstein (EEA) or in a 'third country', you may request a refund of all dividend tax withheld (15%) if you meet the following conditions:
+If your body is established in the EU or Iceland, Norway or Liechtenstein (EEA) or in a 'third country', you may request a refund of all dividend tax withheld (15%) if you meet one of the following conditions:

 - You are established in a country other than the Netherlands.

-- You are not subject to profits tax in this country.
+- You are not subject to profit tax in that country.

-- If you would be established in the Netherlands, you would not be subject to corporation tax.
+- If you were established in the Netherlands, you would not be a subject to corporation tax.

 - You do not perform any investment activities.